5th Interdisciplinary Cyber Research (ICR) conference 2019

-ICR2019 (the 5th Interdisciplinary Cyber Research conference) is organised with the support of Tallinn University of Technology Centre for Digital Forensics and Cyber Security.
+ICR2019 (the 5th Interdisciplinary Cyber Research conference) is organised with the support of TalTech Centre for Digital Forensics and Cyber Security.
 The event is held at the Tallinn University of Technology, Estonia on the 29th of June 2019.
-The aim of the conferenceis to bring together young as well as established scholars undertaking research in various disciplines related to information and communication technologies such as computer sciences, political and social sciences, and law.
+The aim of the conference is to bring together young as well as established scholars undertaking research in various disciplines related to information and communication technologies such as computer sciences, political and social sciences, and law.

 This year’s conference follows the familiar interdisciplinary format.
 Our aim is to promote sharing and discussing novel research across different domains, thereby allowing for the creation of new synergies as well as being informed and inspired by “cyber”-research carried out by other disciplines than your own.
 Foremost, the conference offers a friendly and forward-thinking environment for getting feedback on your ideas from an international pool of researchers.
 The conference will be running in parallel sessions dedicated to more specific research areas, each session being chaired by established scholars and professionals.

-Dr Adrian Venables, senior researcher at TalTech Centre for Digital Forensics and Cyber Security - “Silencing the trolls, bots and sockpuppets - countering online disinformation, interference and manipulation”
+- Dr Adrian Venables, senior researcher at TalTech Centre for Digital Forensics and Cyber Security - “The Rise and Fall of Social Media – Countering the Influence and Power of Mass Online Communication”

 Attending the ICR conference is free of charge and also open for participants who have not submitted an abstract.

 Travel to/from Tallinn and accommodation is to be covered by the participants.

 Chairs Dr Anna-Maria Osula (TalTech/Guardtime) & Prof Olaf Maennel (TalTech)

 Organising team Martha Jung (TalTech), Kristi Ainen (TalTech)

 Feel free to join the Facebook event for any updates.